amit1jangra/Opensource-EDA----openlane-workshop/README.md

 RTL to GDSII  ASIC design flow with open source EDA tools

 Synthesis
-  -yosys-Performs RTL synthesis using GTECH mapping -abc-maps the cells to standard cells described in PDK(Skywater130) and produce netlsit -OpenSTA-performs timing analysis on the resulting netlist -Fault-Design for test
+  - yosys-Performs RTL synthesis using GTECH mapping
+  - abc-maps the cells to standard cells described in PDK(Skywater130) and produce netlsit
+  - OpenSTA-performs timing analysis on the resulting netlist
+  - Fault-Design for test

 Floorplan
-  -init_fp-Defines the core area for macros and rows for placement and tracks for routing -IOplacer-places the macro and output ports -PDN-Power Distribution network
+  - init_fp-Defines the core area for macros and rows for placement and tracks for routing
+  - IOplacer-places the macro and output ports
+  - PDN-Power Distribution network
-  -tapcells-insert well taps and decap cells
+  - tapcells-insert well taps and decap cells

 Placement(Global and Detailed)
-  -RePlace-performs global placement
+  - RePlace-performs global placement
-  -Resizer-performs optimizations on the design -perform timing optimization
+  - Resizer-performs optimizations on the design
+  - perform timing optimization
-  -perform detailed placement
+  - perform detailed placement

 Clock tree synthesis
-  -TritonCTS-synthesizes clock distribution network
+  - TritonCTS-synthesizes clock distribution network

 Routing
  - FastRoute-performs global routing